ssharpjr/loader-controller/ProjectNotes.md

 # Software Logic and Notes:
 - The MPC will prompt the user to scan the workorder barcode.
 - The MPC will capture the workorder number from the barcode scanner.
-- The MPC will send the workorder number in the form of a JSON (querystring?) request to the web service.
+- The MPC will send the workorder number in the form of a JSON request to the web service.
 - The Web Service (Flask?) running on a VM server will query the database.
 - The web service will reply with the RM item number.
 - The MPC will compare the Work Center ID to the Press it is currently assigned.